 Many consumers are frustrated by the practice of airlines adding carrier imposed surcharges to award tickets.
 In the case of Mileage Plan, most partners don’t have these surcharges.
 However, there are surcharges for travel on British Airways, Hainan Airlines, and Icelandair, which is something to keep in mind.

 How much are Alaska Mileage Plan miles worth?

-Everyone will value mileage currencies differently, but personally I value Alaska Mileage Plan miles at ~1.8 cents each, which is the highest I value any single airline mileage currency.
+Everyone will value mileage currencies differently, but personally I value Alaska Mileage Plan miles at ~1.5 cents each, which is in line with the highest I value any single airline mileage currency.
 I tend to value points pretty conservatively, and there are many ways to get more value from Mileage Plan miles than that (as I’ve hopefully demonstrated above).

 Do Alaska Mileage Plan miles expire?

 Alaska Mileage Plan miles don’t expire as long as you have at least some account activity once every 24 months.
 Account activity could include earning or redeeming miles.